samkramer6/MS_Thesis_Research/README.md

 # Chirp_Detection_Algorithm
-Repository for chirp detection algorithm development
+This is a repository for chirp detection algorithm development.